Jamesbarford/python-c-compiler/README.md

 function calls.
 I've not built these out as I ran out of time. (when I next procrastinate I might add them :D).

-There are _no_ python libraries used for iteration or anything.
-I use `sys` to be able to access the command line arguments.
+I use `sys` to be able to access the command line arguments, `cast` to hack around pythons type system and `NoReturn` for my implementation of `panic`.
+Other than that there are no python libraries used.

 # Usage
 ```sh